-Best rowing machines 2024: Top 6 picks from Concept2, Ergatta and more
+Best rowing machines 2025: Top 6 picks from our fitness experts

 (Image credit: Getty Images)

+Investing in one of the best rowing machines is a great way to kickstart your January health kick.
 Rowing is a great way to increase your endurance, boost your heart health and burn A LOT of calories.
 Rowers engage all major muscle groups in your body, including your core and shoulders, Sarah Fuhrmann, the owner of ucanrow2 and a certified rowing instructor, told Live Science.
-However, choosing a rowing machine is not as easy as it may seem.
+But this raises the question: Which rowing machine is best for you?

 There are plenty of options out there, from basic foldable machines like the Echelon Smart to premium rowers brimming with high-tech features — the Aviron Strong Series, for example.
 Each model comes with pros and cons, with price being just one factor out of many.
-Want to know more about rowers?
-Scroll down to the Rowing machines FAQs for heaps of useful info.
+Ultimately, choosing the right rower will largely depend on your needs, fitness abilities and preferences.
+Unsure where to start?
+Scroll down to the Rowing machines FAQs for heaps of useful info on rowing, or to the How to choose section for detailed buying advice.

 Our expert fitness reviewers tried and tested some of the best rowing machines on the market to help you guide your decision.
-We put each model in this guide through a series of fitness and durability tests to give you the best possible assessment of their individual performance and how they compare to others.
+We put each model in this guide through a series of fitness and durability tests to give you the best possible assessment of their performance and how they compare to others.
 You can read more about our testing protocol in the How we test section down below.
+These are the best rowing machines to invest in this year, according to our fitness experts.

 Alternatively, if running is more your style, we have also picked out the best treadmills.